 We are seeing some very warm temperatures currently and with lockdown caging us in it can be extra frustrating and difficult for our little ones to keep cool.

 I have noticed some changes in Isaac this week.
-This may be due to us approaching the dreaded Leap 4 (see the amazing book ‘Wonder Weeks’ for more info on this!) but I also think the hot weather has affected him – just like it does us adults!
+This may be due to us approaching a new leap (see the amazing book ‘Wonder Weeks’ for more info on this!) but I also think the hot weather has affected him – just like it does us adults!

 How the heat affects our little ones